AlephAlpha/Nekomata/doc/GettingStarted.md

 When running a program from the command line, you can switch to this mode by passing the `-1` flag.

+In the REPL, you can switch to this mode by typing `\Mode first`.

+### `last`

+This mode outputs the last result of a program.
+If the program has no results, it outputs nothing.

+When running a program from the command line, you can switch to this mode by passing the `-t` flag.

-In the REPL, you can switch to this mode by typing `\Mode first`.s
+In the REPL, you can switch to this mode by typing `\Mode last`.

+This mode is added in version 0.8.0.0, so it may not be available in the online interpreter.

 ### `count`